lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - one Attempts counter
 - one Retransmission Timer

-For each active pair of Rule ID and DTag values, the receiver MUST maintain an Inactivity Timer.
+For each active pair of Rule ID and DTag values, the receiver MUST maintain

+- one Inactivity Timer
+- one Attempts counter

 #### Sender behavior